-These projects demonstrate the City of West Chicago's continuing commitment to provide our community with present and future infrastructure improvements of the highest standards, combined with sound fiscal decision making.
+The City of West Chicago continues its commitment to provide our community with present and future infrastructure improvements of the highest standards, combined with sound fiscal decision making.
 These efforts assure all of our valued customers of the City's commitment to providing a safe and reliable source of drinking water for years to come.

 If you have any questions, please feel free to attend a regularly scheduled City Council Meeting.
-The Council meets on the first and third Monday of each month at 7:00 pm in the Council Chambers at City Hall, 475 Main Street, West Chicago.
+The Council meets on the first and third Monday of each month at 7:00 p.m. in the Council Chambers at City Hall, 475 Main Street, West Chicago.